jenkinsci/thin-backup-plugin/README.md

 write us an email.

-Before submitting a feature request or bug report, you can check if it has already been submitted by searching issues in JIRA categorized under the thin-backup-plugin component.
+Before submitting a feature request or bug report, you can check if it has already been submitted by searching issues in JIRA categorized under the thin-backup-plugin component or directly on the [plugin site](https://plugins.jenkins.io/jobConfigHistory/#issues)